Xardas0327/Learning2DEngine/README.md

 and the Unity Engine also influenced me a lot.
 Maybe the project's name is a bit tricky, because I guess it is only a library (yet).

-Futhermore, I know, yes I know, lots of features are missing, some features could be better and why it is Visual Studio Project and not a CMake project.
+Futhermore, I know lots of features are missing, some features could be better and why it is Visual Studio Project and not a CMake project.
 I plan to continue its developing.
 But I think one full life is not enough